lmanzanillas/DRASTIC/README.md

 ![Alt text](figures/calibration_img.png)

 Then we need to define the color that will be used as reference for the calibration, i.e. the red color.
 To this end, we will select a region of the red circles that we will convert to the HSV color space.
-The photo is a matrix of 3456 x 5184 pixels.
-You can use ```plot(c_img[1900:2050,4300:4500])``` (adjust according to the position of the red circles) to make sure are selecting the good region.
+The photo is a matrix of 3456 x 5184 pixels (or different depending on your camera).
+You can use ```plot(c_img[1900:2050,4300:4500])``` (adjust according to the position of the red circles) to make sure you are selecting the good region.
 ```python
 red_color = HSV{Float32}( (mean(c_img[300:500,600:800]) + mean(c_img[1900:2050,4300:4500]))/2)
 ```

 ![Alt text](figures/red_calibration.png)

 You can use the same image to define the hole color, which corresponds to the center of the holes (the blueish part).
-The idea will be take a hole placed in the center of the image.
+The idea will be to take a hole placed in the center of the image.
 In this case:
 ```python
 hole_color = HSV{Float32}( mean(c_img[1505:1550,2635:2685]))
 ```